open-cloud/open-cloud.github.io.old/3_operator.md

 timeout = 30                                # Number of seconds to try start the controller instance
 ```

-Also note the *image_name* parameter in the above configuration file;
+Note that the *image_name* parameter in the above configuration file
-this is the default SDN controller image that will be spawned for each virtual
+refers to the default SDN controller image that will be spawned for
-network that is created.
+each virtual network that OVX creates.
 We have included a script in
 *neutron/neutron/plugins/ovx/build-floodlight-vm.sh* to build an image
 that uses the FloodLight OpenFlow controller.
 Run the script to build
 the controller image, then import it in OpenStack Glance (note that